epfl-ada/ada-2023-project-abcd5/README.md

 # Methods

+### Step 1.
+Preprocessing and dataset construction

+*   Preprocessing:
+We load and clean the CMU datasets, checking for NaN values and removing or cleaning columns (For example, we removed the ‘revenue’ column of movie_metadata as 87% of it was NaN values)

+*   Datasets construction:
+We create our dataset for our future analysis by combining thr CMU ones with the additional ones:
+-	movie_rating : creating our base final dataset by merging movie_metadata with a cleaned version of IMDB ratings
+-	movie_ratings_budgets : the dataset to be used to run the analysis on budgets, created by merging movie_rating with a cleaned version of Kaggle movie_metadata.csv
+-	name_cluster_analysis : the dataset to be used to run analysis on character names, created by merging movie_rating, character_metadata and name_clusters.
+-	Tropes: the dataset to be used to run analysis on character tropes, created by merging a cleaned version of tropes.csv with name_cluster_analysis.

+### Step 2.
+Language

+To assess the influence of English on movies, we split films into two categories: those not in English language and those in English along with at least one other language.
+We made initial visualizations to examine these categories.
+To determine if there was a statistically significant difference in scores between the two groups, we used the Mann-Whitney U test.
+For a deeper analysis, we also performed subgroup analyses within different movie genres.

+### Step 3.
+Character name

+### Step 4.
+Genre and release date

+### Step 5.
+Movie plots

+### Step 6.
+Budgets

+### Step 7.
+Character type

 #### 1. Load and clean
 First, load our dataset.
 First look at the data: checking for NaN values percentage, removing useless columns.